-Informational Sign - A kiosk is located near the Pioneer Gateway that displays maps, rules, and cemetery history.
-It is metal, recently constructed, and in good condition.
-Near each gate are information signs attached to the iron fence that list rules/regulations and dog waste bag dispensers.
+Informational Sign - A kiosk is located near Pioneer Gateway that displays maps, rules, and cemetery history.
+It is metal, constructed in the 2000s, and in good condition.
+Information signs attached to the iron fence that list rules/regulations are near each gate.